 Managing populations of endangered species subject to disease threats that cannot be eliminated

-In practice, the best that can hoped for in most situations is to employ strategies that enable an endangered species to continue to persist in the face of a threat from pathogens.
+In practice, the best that can be hoped for in most situations is to employ strategies that enable an endangered species to continue to persist in the face of a threat from pathogens.
 In principle, such strategies may be designed to increase the resistance or tolerance of individual hosts to the pathogen, or to reduce mortality from sources other than the pathogen so that the host population is better able to persist in the presence of the pathogen.

 Vaccination to manage disease threats in wild populations has been attempted in many situations.
 Many vaccines require injection, necessitating capture and restraint of animals, and this can be impractical and may have substantial negative consequences (Burrows et al. 1995).
 However, for species of conservation significance, even if vaccines do not prevent infection, they may increase tolerance by reducing the severity of clinical disease.
 There is some evidence that this may be the case for vaccines against chlamydial infection in koalas (Waugh and Timms 2020).

 Pharmacological treatments of infection can be effective but are difficult to deliver to wild animals (Miguel et al. 2020, Wilkinson et al. 2022).
 There have been some intriguing examples where particular aspects of host behaviour can be manipulated to deliver drugs without the necessity of capturing wild animals.
 For example, we have already discussed the threat posed to wombat populations by mites causing scabies.
-As wombats are obligate burrowers, acaricide can be delivered to them via suitably designed flats on burrow entrances (Wilkinson et al. 2022).
+As wombats are obligate burrowers, acaricide can be delivered to them via suitably designed flaps on burrow entrances (Wilkinson et al. 2022).
 Several species of Darwin’s finches in the Galapagos are threatened by the introduced bott fly Philornis downsi.
 (O’Connor et al. 2014) The flies’ larvae attack nestlings by borrowing into their flesh and pupate in nests.
 A possible method to control infestations is to make nesting materials impregnated with insecticide available to birds so that they incorporate them into their nests (Bueno et al. 2021).

 Genetic management of populations offers the potential to increase resistance or tolerance to pathogens.
 There is evidence of rapid host evolutionary responses to pathogen threats in several of the examples we have already discussed, including Tasmanian devils and DFTD (Epstein et al. 2016, Patton et al. 2020), frogs and chytrid fungus (Voyles et al. 2018, Hollanders et al. 2022) and malaria in Hawaiian birds (Woodworth et al. 2005).
 If these evolutionary processes could be accelerated, it would provide a powerful tool for managing disease threats.
 The most obvious way to do this would be to select for (or engineer via targeted genetic intervention; (Kosch et al. 2022)) resistance or tolerance and then release those genotypes into wild populations (e.g. Scheele et al. 2014).
 This would, however, be a complex and expensive undertaking.
 Alternatively, it might be possible to facilitate evolution of resistance or tolerance in the wild.
-This would require detailed knowledge of the ecological interactions in the Community (see, for example, Kilpatrick (2006)).
+This would require detailed knowledge of the ecological interactions in the community (see, for example, Kilpatrick (2006)).
 As a first step, it is critical to ensure that other conservation actions such as population supplementation or translocations do not inhibit the evolution of resistance or tolerance in host populations (Hohenlohe et al. 2019).

 Conclusions